Libra Season Is Here — & It's Going To Be Amazing

 Libra Season Is Here — & It’s Going To Be Amazing

-The sun will be in an airy Venusian sign, so we will be inclined to spend our days and nights socializing and even hitting up dating apps to find a new crush.
-If you're in a relationship, you'll find that Venus’s movement into Libra, which begins on October 13th, is a prime time to deepen the bond.
+The sun will be in an airy Venusian sign, so we will be inclined to spend our days and nights socialising and even hitting up dating apps to find a new crush.
+If you're in a relationship, you'll find that Venus’s movement into Libra, which begins on October 14th, is a prime time to deepen the bond.
 Plan a getaway together to take photos of the foliage for social media.
 Unattached?
-Hit the road with friends and upload the pics to your Hily profile.
+Hit the road with friends and upload the pics to your Hinge profile.

 AdvertisementADVERTISEMENT